MIPI

 How to View System Logs

-To view system logs, you need to connect the serial cable to a computer and use a serial tool to view the logs.
+To view system logs, you need to connect the serial cable to a computer and use a serial debugging tool to view the logs.

 Black Screen Issue